 Compare this to a rectangular cabin where you can stack benches 3–4 feet high — this gives better heat layering.

 Placing an electric heater in a barrel requires careful clearance planning (the heater needs space on all sides).
+You can compare electric sauna heaters at Select Saunas to find compact models that fit barrel dimensions.
 Wood-fired heaters are common in barrels and can look beautiful, but require chimney installation and building permits.

 Ventilation is trickier in a curved space.
 You need both intake (usually low, near the heater) and exhaust (high, near the roof).
 Designing these in a curved geometry requires thought.